5m1Ly/restfx/readme.md

 ![restfx logo](img/restfx_banner_trans.png)

 ## About
 This library is primarly created to make the process of building rest api calls in your server easier.
-Next to the methods which achieves this we offer various methods for easly creating http requests, validating the version of a resource & build in tebex webhook support.
+Next to the methods which achieve this we offer various methods for easly creating http requests, validating the version of a resource & build in tebex webhook support.

 ## Document Contents
 - **Installation & Setup** | [jump ->](https://github.com/5m1Ly/restfx#installation--setup)